-Scientists now know that mitochondria are more than just the powerhouse of the cell.
-They are vital for calcium regulation, cell specialisation, DNA and RNA production, cell growth, and also cell death.
+In addition to energy production and cell protection, scientists now know that mitochondria are more than just the powerhouse of the cell.
+They are vital for calcium regulation, cell specialization, DNA and RNA production, cell growth and cell regeneration.
 They send messages to the nucleus and other structures in the cell which modify cellular activities.
 The ability of cells to correctly “hear” these messages determines how well our bodies grow, repair themselves and fight off infection.

 Electron shell http://en.wikipedia.org/wiki/Electron_shell

 Littarru GP, Tiano.
 Bioenergetic and antioxidant properties of coenzyme Q10: recent developments.